What is My Federal ID? Your Taxpayer Identification Number (TIN)

 Types of Federal ID Numbers

-When people talk about a federal ID number, they could be referring to several different types of identification numbers, depending on the situation.
+In discussing a federal ID number, people may be discussing any of a variety of forms of identification numbers, depending on the case.
 Here are the main types of federal ID numbers:

 1. Social Security Number (SSN)